-There are several different units which can be used to express the angular acceleration:
+We can use several different units to express angular acceleration:

-- the most common is units of angle per second squared (e.g.
+The most common are units of angle per second squared (e.g.,

 °/s²).
-This unit illustrates well the meaning of the angular acceleration since the linear acceleration is expressed in
+This unit nicely illustrates the meaning of angular acceleration since the linear acceleration is expressed in

-- sometimes we omit numerator leaving only the
+Sometimes, we omit the numerator leaving only the

 Hz = 1/s, we can also use this in angular acceleration receiving